-He makes sure it draws a little blood so she knows he’s not joking and marches her into view.
+He makes sure it draws a little blood so she knows he’s not joking and shoves her forward.

-The nearest spits, ‘You let her loose in the first place.’
+The nearest spits, ‘You let her loose in the first place; bailiff told us.’

-Mortrissant laughs, ‘You’re wrong, an easy mistake to make, the faults yours.
-I’ve caught your runaway.’
+Mortrissant laughed, ‘You’re wrong, an easy mistake to make, the fault’s yours.
+You should be grateful I’ve caught your runaway.’

 ‘What are you?
-A Pirate?’ say’s the man guarding their only way out of here.
+A Pirate?’ say’s another of the men blocking their way.

-‘You know the child’s a firestarter; we caught her in the act,’ say’s the first.
+‘You know that you’ve got there’s a firestarter?
+We caught her in the act,’ say’s the first.

 ‘Who she is.’